edthedev/edthedev.github.io/slides/btaa.md

 TODO: Take a pass to ensure notes are speaking to outcomes in each case.
 TODO: Maybe sync the titles to these...

+NOTE: Clocked in at 23 minutes.
+A little long...There was some awkward wording in the notes...

 ---

 ## Success Stories